Yoga Philosophy Spotlight: Ahimsa or "Non-Violence"

 How can we practice ahimsa towards our students in a kids yoga class?
 It is important to provide multiple forms of inclusion—including visuals, auditory supports, and catering to the needs of each child in a kind way.
 By allowing children with special needs and various learning styles chances to succeed in learning, we prevent them from feeling bad about themselves for having difficulty with the material (not to mention offering them a greater chance at academic success for everyone!).

 By truly listening to kids, we are practicing ahimsa.
 For one, when we listen we can learn things about how to serve and interact with them in ways that will support them, rather than be hurtful to them.
 And by listening to them intently, we reduce the risk that they can experience feelings of inadequacy or feeling unseen, unheard, uncared for.
-When we listen to people, with attentiveness and care, it sends the message that they truly matter.
-This is an incredibly important message for children, considering where they are developmentally and the things that they'll then believe about themselves for years going forward.
+When we listen to people, with attentiveness and care, it sends the message that they matter.
+This is an important message for children, because they are forming their sense of self, which will mold how they think and feel about themselves for the lifespan.

 For the well-being and growth of all in the class, it is important for classmates to act with kindness towards each other.
 Consider engaging in activities where children work with different partners and send each other kind thoughts.
 In a group reflection, have each student say something kind about another student.
 This feels good for both the giver and the receiver of the compliment -- demonstrating for students that kindness is good for everyone involved!
 Another idea is to have children use inclusive, kind language as part of class culture. which you model actively.